AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 >
 > If `const_cast` cannot be used, resort to C-style cast.

-The use of pointers inside `LargeObject` is tedious and error-prone because they are always initialized to zero. *smart pointers* would be better.
+Using pointers inside `LargeObject` is tedious and error-prone because they are always initialized to zero. *smart pointers* would be better.
 See [Item 28](more_effective_cpp#item-28-smart-pointers) for more details.